lvm-5/review/README.md

 # review
-To run project use "gradle clean build runReviewAnalyzing" or "gradle clean build runReviewAnalyzingWithTranslate".
+To compile project and run JUnit tests use "gradle clean build".
+JUnit reports see here ../review/build/reports/tests/test/index.html
+To run application to show 1,2,3 of the chelange use "gradle runReviewAnalyzing" To run application to perform 4 additionaly use "gradle runWS" (accessable at "http://api.google.com:8080" that mapped to local host) and use new terminal to run "gradle runReviewAnalyzingWithTranslate".
 I know there are things that could be implemented better, so if it's actual to you I can
 - improve memory management,
 - improve final part of translating,